AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * If you making a plan just for a grant, I think that's the wrong idea.
 You want everything you do to *go beyond single projects.*

+.. admonition:: Suggestions

-Suggestion: make a "practical plan" for important aspects, in your group's documentation area.
+   Make a "practical plan" for important aspects, in your group's documentation area.
 Keep it lightweight but useful.
 Update it as needed.